Oklahoma Nut Candy

 -

-Once the sugar in the small saucepan is fully melted, slowly pour it into the large pot with the cream mixture, stirring continuously.
+The Blend: Once the sugar in the small pan is liquid, slowly and carefully pour it into the large pot with the cream mixture, stirring continuously.

 -